TechNote-ai/osdg/README.md

 <img src="/images/OSDG_new.png" alt="OSDG_Logo" width="200"/>

+# NB!
+From January, 2021 OSDG will be moved to a new repository (https://github.com/osdg-ai/osdg-tool).
+**All the updates will be made to the new repo only!**

 OSDG is an open-source tool that assigns labels to scientific content based on Sustainable Development Goals (SDGs).

 A version of the OSDG tool is available at [OSDG website](https://www.osdg.ai).
 There user can classify publications by inputting:
 1) a single DOI,